shree-uk/shree-uk/README.md

+GitHub Action pipeline will be triggered as soon as there is a commit to main branch.

-GitHub Action Status can be tracked here :
+Status can be tracked here :
 [![Docker Image CI](https://github.com/shree-uk/shree-uk/actions/workflows/pages.yml/badge.svg)](https://github.com/shree-uk/shree-uk/actions/workflows/pages.yml)